-- Provide legal documentation required to pay someone for his/her service
+- Provide legal documentation required to pay someone for their service

 - States the agreement regarding the expectations of the speaker and expectations of Macalester and your student organization

-- Determines responsibility for each party in case of a change in the contract
+- Determines responsibility for each party in the event of a cancellation or change in the contract